Islamic State Kassig murder: Cameron says UK won't be 'cowed'

 The UK will not be "cowed" after Islamic State killed another western hostage, David Cameron has told MPs.

+The prime minister described IS as "sick terrorists" who he pledged would be defeated.
 A video was released on Saturday showing the beheading of a US aid worker and 18 Syrian prisoners.

 Earlier Home Secretary Theresa May told the Commons the killing of American Abdul-Rahman Kassig demonstrated the "deadly threat" faced by the UK.